Petroleum: Composition

-Petroleum includes not only crude oil, but all liquid, gaseous and solid hydrocarbons.
-Under surface pressure and temperature conditions, lighter hydrocarbons methane, ethane, propane and butane exist as gases, while pentane and heavier hydrocarbons are in the form of liquids or solids.
-However, in an underground oil reservoir the proportions of gas, liquid, and solid depend on subsurface conditions and on the phase diagram of the petroleum mixture.
+Petroleum consists of a variety of liquid, gaseous, and solid components.
+Lighter hydrocarbons are the gases methane, ethane, propane and butane.
+Otherwise the bulk of the liquid and solids are largely heavier organic compounds, often hydrocarbons (C and H only).
+The proportion of light hydrocarbons in the petroleum mixture varies among oil fields.

-An oil well produces predominantly crude oil, with some natural gas dissolved in it.
+An oil well produces predominantly crude oil.
 Because the pressure is lower at the surface than underground, some of the gas will come out of solution and be recovered (or burned) as associated gas or solution gas.
 A gas well produces predominantly natural gas.
-However, because the underground temperature is higher than at the surface, the gas may contain heavier hydrocarbons such as pentane, hexane, and heptane in the gaseous state.
-At surface conditions these will condense out of the gas to form "natural-gas condensate", often shortened to condensate.
+However, because the underground temperature is higher than at the surface, the gas may contain heavier hydrocarbons such as pentane, hexane, and heptane ("natural-gas condensate", often shortened to condensate.)
 Condensate resembles gasoline in appearance and is similar in composition to some volatile light crude oils.

-The proportion of light hydrocarbons in the petroleum mixture varies greatly among different oil fields, ranging from as much as 97 percent by weight in the lighter oils to as little as 50 percent in the heavier oils and bitumens.

-The hydrocarbons in crude oil are mostly alkanes, cycloalkanes and various aromatic hydrocarbons, while the other organic compounds contain nitrogen, oxygen and sulfur, and trace amounts of metals such as iron, nickel, copper and vanadium.
+The hydrocarbons in crude oil are mostly alkanes, cycloalkanes and various aromatic hydrocarbons, while the other organic compounds contain nitrogen, oxygen, and sulfur, and traces of metals such as iron, nickel, copper and vanadium.
 Many oil reservoirs contain live bacteria.
 The exact molecular composition of crude oil varies widely from formation to formation but the proportion of chemical elements varies over fairly narrow limits as follows:

-Four different types of hydrocarbon molecules appear in crude oil.
+Four different types of hydrocarbon appear in crude oil.
 The relative percentage of each varies from oil to oil, determining the properties of each oil.

+The alkanes from pentane (C5H12) to octane (C8H18) are refined into gasoline, the ones from nonane (C9H20) to hexadecane (C16H34) into diesel fuel, kerosene and jet fuel.
+Alkanes with more than 16 carbon atoms can be refined into fuel oil and lubricating oil.
+At the heavier end of the range, paraffin wax is an alkane with approximately 25 carbon atoms, while asphalt has 35 and up, although these are usually cracked in modern refineries into more valuable products.
+The lightest fraction, the so-called petroleum gases are subjected to diverse processing depending on cost.
+These gases are either flared off, sold as liquefied petroleum gas, or used to power the refinery's own burners.
+During the winter, butane (C4H10), is blended into the gasoline pool at high rates, because its high vapour pressure assists with cold starts.

+The aromatic hydrocarbons are unsaturated hydrocarbons that have one or more benzene rings.
+They tend to burn with a sooty flame, and many have a sweet aroma.
+Some are carcinogenic.

+These different components are separated by fractional distillation at an oil refinery to produce gasoline, jet fuel, kerosene, and other hydrocarbon fractions.

+The components in an oil sample can be determined by gas chromatography and mass spectrometry.
+Due to the large number of co-eluted hydrocarbons within oil, many cannot be resolved by traditional gas chromatography.
+This unresolved complex mixture (UCM) of hydrocarbons is particularly apparent when analysing weathered oils and extracts from tissues of organisms exposed to oil.